i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

              Type 5 is a encrypted LS2
              Type 7 is a meta LS2
   LeaseSet: type specified above
-  Encryption Private Keys: One for each public key in the lease set, in the same order
+  Encryption Private Keys: For each public key in the lease set, in the same order
-                           Types as inferred from the public keys in the lease set Not present for Meta LS2
+                           (Not present for Meta LS2)
+                           - Encryption type (2 bytes)
+                           - Encryption key length (2 bytes)
+                           - Encryption key (number of bytes specified)

 Notes
 `````

 - Minimum router version is 0.9.39.
-  Preliminary implementation was in 0.9.38 but the definition above changed.
+- Preliminary version with message type 40 was in 0.9.38 but the format was changed.
+  Type 40 is abandoned and is unsupported.

 Issues